watatomo/wttm_qtbot/README.md

 ## Updating

-Use `git fetch` to update.
+Use `git fetch && git pull` to update.
 If on a server, run the bot using `pm2 start index.js` (don't forget to `cd` into the bot's directory).

-## Attributions

-Translations are mainly from the [Ensemble Stars Wiki](https://ensemble-stars.fandom.com), but not all.
-Some lines are also translated by myself.
-A list of stories (and their sources) that are included in the bot can be found [here](https://watatomo.github.io/wttm_qtbot/#/stories).
-A complete list of translators can be found [here](https://watatomo.github.io/wttm_qtbot/#/translators).

----

-Questions?
-Comments?
-Concerns?
-Contact me via [Twitter](https://twitter.com/riamuyumemi) or [open an issue](https://github.com/watatomo/wttm_qtbot/issues).